 The Wyoming Asset Protection Trust

-A Wyoming asset protection trust can be a powerful planning tool for families with meaningful liability exposure, excess assets, and long-term wealth transfer goals.
-The right structure depends on your facts, your risks, and your broader estate plan.
+A Wyoming domestic asset protection trust, often called a DAPT, is an irrevocable, self-settled spendthrift trust authorized under Wyoming law.
+It can be a powerful planning tool for families to reduce their exposure to liability and protect their wealth.
+Designing the right structure depends on your facts, your risks, and your broader estate plan.

 What is a Wyoming Asset Protection Trust?